rskelly/treetops/README.md

-# This is the geotools page.
+# This is the Treetops utility page.

-It this software will soon be renamed, along with the name of the repository.

 [Here's the wiki](https://github.com/rskelly/geotools/wiki)